 The office provides leadership and strategic direction on a range of initiatives that cross several operational areas and have countywide implications.
 Such initiatives have broad scope and complexity and are often a result of Board of Supervisors direction and mandates.
-Examples of such cross-County initiatives include: The Economic Success Strategic Plan; Fairfax First; Diversion First; Successful Children and Youth Policy Team; Opioid Task Force; Health Integration; Homelessness Prevention; Information Technology and Cybersecurity Planning, Strategy and Oversight; Energy Strategy, Programs and Planning; Emergency Management and Continuity of Operations Planning; Employee Health Promotion and Wellness; and Visual and Performing Arts.
+Examples of such cross-County initiatives include: The Economic Success Strategic Plan; Fairfax First; One Fairfax; Diversion First; Successful Children and Youth Policy Team; Opioid Task Force; Health Integration; Homelessness Prevention; Information Technology and Cybersecurity Planning, Strategy and Oversight; Environmental Stewardship; Energy Strategy, Programs and Planning; Emergency Management and Continuity of Operations Planning; Employee Health Promotion and Wellness; and Visual and Performing Arts.
+Additionally, the office provides leadership, coordination, and support for major community planning and development projects and public-private partnerships, such as the Original Mount Vernon High School reuse project and the Reston Town Center North redevelopment.